 This small-but-edgy loft demonstrates how to decorate a small space with a lot of character #Homes & Tours#decorating#living small#loft#Los Angeles#real estate September 22 | Megan Finley Horowitz meggyfin Photos courtesy of Redfin.
 We can all take a few decorating lesson from this small-but-edgy 610-square-foot loft in Los Angeles' Little Tokyo: Just because you're small on space, doesn't mean you can't be big on style!
 Don't be afraid of multiple colors and patterns in a small home.
 Bookshelves make good bedrooms.
 While yes, that photo above is basically the ENTIRE SPACE, this tiny loft is huge on style.
 Let's all check it out and learn how to decorate a small space with a lot of character… Upon entering, you step right into the combined kitchen and dining area.
 I love the use of a long and skinny table, pushed up against the wall with bright red chairs.
 Thus introducing the over-all bright red color scheme.
 Related Post This LA home can give us all a lesson in organic modern style I'm obsessed with the organic modern decorating trend.
 You've more than likely noticed it popping up everywhere...
 Layers of white and neutral tones, natural textures...
 Read more GREAT use of a mirror over the dining room to open up this space a little.
 Although the kitchen is small, it's got everything you need, including an industrial faucet AND a dishwasher.
 (So jealous.)
 Moving down the makeshift "hallway" you can see to the left the space that's used as a "bedroom," which also helps to carve out a living room area.
 That living room is kick ass… Fake tree + fake dog = whole lot of real love.
 Floor-to-ceiling draperies help a small space feel very tall.
 That red couch helps continue the color scheme from the kitchen/dining area throughout the rest of the apartment.
 Also note the use of a mirrored coffee table top to help give the illusion of more open space.
 And then, boom!
 There's exciting wallpaper, happy to greet you, as you round the corner.
 I like how the yellow in the wallpaper echoes the yellow tray on the coffee table.
 That wallpapered wall is continued on the other side of the open bookshelves, into the make-shift bedroom.
 They even had room to create a little office space off of the bathroom!
 Speaking of the bathroom… The bathroom features some more amazing wallpaper and bold pattern choices.
 I would have never chosen that shower curtain with that wallpaper, but somehow it's working for me!
 There's also a washer and dryer in this space.
 Okay, seriously, my two-bedroom apartment doesn't even have that.
 And you can get all this small amount of space with large amounts of character FULLY FURNISHED for $350k in my hometown of Los Angeles.
 Mmm… maybe we should all just take the decorating lessons for free instead.
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Horowitz Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS My vagina physically aches & 5 other unedited, unfiltered, shitty pregnancy truths NEXT Being fat isn't a sex-life death sentence: how to be body positive in the bedroom Show/Hide comments [ 4 ] Oh, bless you, this post is exactly what I needed.
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS My vagina physically aches & 5 other unedited, unfiltered, shitty pregnancy truths NEXT Being fat isn't a sex-life death sentence: how to be body positive in the bedroom Show/Hide comments [ 4 ] Oh, bless you, this post is exactly what I needed.
 I just moved into a wee studio and I'm trying to figure out the whole different "rooms" in one large room thing.
 1 agrees Reply Any idea where the wallpaper is from?
 Especially in the bathroom!
 Man that's awesome.
 Reply Well THAT is all sorts of fabulous!
 I can't wait to get back into an apartment; this gives me great ideas for making the most of a small space.
 (Books and bookshelves ALWAYS account for most of my belongings/furniture…) 2 agree Reply I've been becoming increasingly obsessed with open bookshelves lately, and that whole apartment totally intensifies it!
 I like how it doesn't seem to be filled with stuff, just the basics, but still has (beautiful) storage options.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.